HumanSignal/label-studio/docs/source/guide/labeling.md

 2. Press the Backspace key, or go to the **Results** panel and remove the selected annotation.

 ### Delete an annotation
-After labeling a task, you can delete the annotation by clicking the `X` button to reset the task.
+After labeling a task, you can delete the annotation by clicking the trash can button to delete an annotation on the task.
+If you haven't saved your annotation yet, click the `X` icon to reset the task and remove your labeling activity.

 You can also delete all annotations on a task from the project page.
-See [Delete tasks or annotations](setup.html#Delete_tasks_or_annotations).
+See [Delete tasks or annotations](setup_project.html#Delete_tasks_or_annotations).

 ### Add relations between annotations